e2b-dev/E2B/README.md

 ```

 ## Development
-You generate the types for Devbook API by calling:
+You generate the types for Devbook API from OpenAPI spec by calling:
 ```sh
 npm run generate
 ```